 Lastly, white noise hair dryers use a motor to create the sound of rushing air.
 Usually, dials or buttons on the hair dryer let you alter the buzzing sound’s decibel level and overall volume.
 Depending on the model, a hair dryer may also include a timer or an automated shut-off feature.

-These hair dryers may not be as good as white noise machines or fans at masking other sounds, and some people may find the sound of a hair dryer distracting.
+These hair dryers may not be as good as machines or fans at masking other sounds, and some people may find the sound of a hair dryer distracting.
 But, they have a similar effect to the other two electronic devices.

 A good night’s sleep may be at your fingertips if you invest in a white noise machine to drown out any distracting sounds from the outside world.